THE GARDEN METHOD FOR COMMUNITY WELLBEING

-Because caring for mental health is much like tending a garden.
+Caring for wellbeing is much like tending a garden.

 Just like our wellbeing, a garden can manage more or less on its own, but with a bit of extra care, it can thrive.
 Stress overload has an impact on our health and wellbeing, just like storms and drought will impact a garden’s harvest.
 Similar to how we humans can recover from hardship, a garden can regenerate with hard work, a healthy climate and help from friends.

 What other parallels do you see?
 Please share your ideas with us, we love to learn from new voices in our conversation about mental health!